MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

     - **Variable name**: The name of the variable in the desktop flow.
     - **Data type**: The type of the variable: [text](variable-data-types.md#text-value), [number](variable-data-types.md#numeric-value), [boolean](variable-data-types.md#boolean-value), [custom object](variable-data-types.md#custom-object), [list](variable-data-types.md#list) or [datatable](variable-data-types.md#datatable).
-    - **External name**: The name of the variable used outside the flow designer.
-The external name is the name that appears in the cloud or desktop flow designer while calling the flow.
+    - **External name**: The external name is the name that appears in the cloud flow designer.
     - **Description**: The description of the variable that appears in the cloud or desktop flow designer while calling the flow.
     - **Mark as sensitive**: Defines whether to mark the variable as sensitive or not.
 You can find information regarding sensitive variables in [Sensitive variables](#sensitive-variables).